dgis/emu42android/ReadMe.txt

 DESCRIPTION

 This project ports the Windows application Emu42 written in C to Android.
 It uses the Android NDK.
-The former Emu42 source code remains untouched because of a thin win32 emulation layer above Linux/NDK!
+The former Emu42 source code (written by Christoph Giesselink) remains untouched because of a thin win32 emulation layer above Linux/NDK!
 This win32 layer will allow to easily update from the original Emu42 source code.
 It can open or save the exact same state files (state.e??) than the original Windows application!